You are here

 If Professor B becomes a co-investigator on the subcontract or remains the PI on the project (least desirable option) due to needed expertise for the research, additional management conditions would likely include:

-- Appointment of a monitor, with no connection to the company, for financial and/or reporting oversight of the project at U-M
+- The appointment of a monitor, with no connection to the company, for financial and/or reporting oversight of the project at U-M

-- Restrictions on making decisions (e.g., purchasing, etc.) for the project as a representative of the external entity (sponsor)
+- Applying restrictions on Professor B making decisions (e.g., purchasing, etc.) for the project, as she is also a representative of the external entity (sponsor)

-- Disclosure of her connection to the company to the project team (e.g., lab staff, students)
+- The disclosure of her ownership (equity) in the company to the project team (e.g., lab staff, students)

-- Reduction or elimination of the responsibility to annually evaluate staff or key personnel involved in the project at U-M
+- The reduction or elimination of her responsibility to annually evaluate U-M staff or key personnel involved in the project